dmbarbour/glas/docs/GlasDesign.md

 * scratch space for calculations
 * conditional behavior (empty or full)

-Default use of the buffer is inconvenient for many use-cases, so Glas supports two patterns via extended references:
+Default use of the buffer is inconvenient for many use-cases, so Glas supports a few patterns via extended references:

 A reader may use `var:varname:copy` to read a copy of the value.
 One copy remains in the buffer.
 As a special case, multiple operators may read-copy concurrently.